Intensive care medicine: Training

 ICU care requires more specialized patient care; this need has led to the use of a multidisciplinary team to provide care for patients.
 Staffing between Intensive care units by country, hospital, unit, or institution.

 Medicine

 Critical care medicine is an increasingly important medical specialty.
 Physicians with training in critical care medicine are referred to as intensivists.

 Most medical research has demonstrated that ICU care provided by intensivists produces better outcomes and more cost-effective care.
 This has led the Leapfrog Group to make a primary recommendation that all ICU patients be managed or co-managed by a dedicated intensivist who is exclusively responsible for patients in one ICU.

 In Australia

-In Australia, the training in intensive care medicine is through College of Intensive Care Medicine.
+In Australia, training in intensive care medicine is through the College of Intensive Care Medicine.

 In Germany

 In Germany, the German Society of Anaesthesiology and Intensive Care Medicine is a medical association of professionals in the anesthetics and intensive care fields.
 It was established in 1955 by members of the German Society of Surgery.